Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 external function and supplies a nicer interface for accessing information and logging.

-You are required to set the ``name`` attribute of the macro, which is going to be the name of the exposed ``init``-function and therefore visible on the chain.
+You are required to set the ``contract`` attribute of the macro, which is going to be the name of the exposed ``init``-function and therefore visible on the chain with "init\_" as prefix.

 This also means that the contract name is limited to the possible names for a function in Rust.
 Unsurprisingly we choose to call our contract "counter".